Charles Porterfield Krauth

-Charles Porterfield Krauth (March 17, 1823 – January 2, 1883) was a pastor, theologian and educator in the Lutheran branch of Christianity.
-He is a leading figure in the revival of the Lutheran Confessions connected to Neo-Lutheranism in the United States.
+Charles Porterfield Krauth (March 17, 1823 – January 2, 1883) was an American neo-Lutheran minister, educator, and theologian.
+He was a leading figure in the Christian revival of the Lutheran Confessions connected to Lutheran churches in the United States.

 Education and parish ministry

-Born in Martinsburg, Virginia to minister Charles Philip Krauth.
-Young Krauth graduated from Gettysburg College (then called Pennsylvania College) in 1839 (while his father served as that school's president), and two years later from the Lutheran Theological Seminary at Gettysburg.
-From 1841-1852, the younger Rev. Krauth served congregations in Baltimore, Maryland, Martinsburg, and Winchester, Virginia.
-During the winter of 1853-54, for three months he served the Dutch Reformed congregation in Saint Thomas in the Virgin Islands, where he was visiting on account of his wife's illness.
+Krauth was born in Martinsburg, Virginia to the Lutheran clergyman Charles Philip Krauth.
+He graduated from Gettysburg College (then Pennsylvania College) in 1839.
+His father served as the first president of the school (1834–1850).
+Two years later, Krauth studied at the Lutheran Theological Seminary at Gettysburg.

+From 1841 to 1852, he served as a Lutheran minister at the congregations in Baltimore, Maryland, Martinsburg, Virginia, and Winchester, Virginia.
+During the winter of 1853–1854, for three months he served the Dutch Reformed congregation in Saint Thomas in the Virgin Islands, where he was visiting on account of his wife's illness.
 Krauth later published a sketch of this visit entitled A Winter and Spring in the Danish West Indies.
-Upon returning, Krauth was called to congregations in Pittsburgh from 1855 to 1859, and Philadelphia from 1859 to 1861.
+Upon returning to Pennsylvania, Krauth was called to lead the congregations in Pittsburgh, from 1855 to 1859, and Philadelphia, from 1859 to 1861.

 In 1864, he was elected as a member to the American Philosophical Society.